-With the ignition switched on, press on the central locking button and hold for approx. 5 seconds until an audible confirmation is heard.
+With the ignition switched on, press and hold ♣ on the central locking switch for approx. 5 seconds.
+An audible signal confirms deactivation.

 Child locks

 Use the child locks whenever children are occupying the rear seats.

 The child safety lock for the sliding door is located on its rearward facing edge.